 Close your eyes for a moment and see what comes to mind when you think of the word ‘beautiful’.

 When I did this exercise, I thought of scenic nature spots, beauty pageants, and heard songs that have the word ‘beautiful’ in the lyrics.
 You may have pictured something similar or different from what I saw.

 The traditional definition of beauty is “a combination of qualities, such as shape, color, or form that pleases the aesthetic senses, especially the sight”.

 Yet our preferences for beauty will differ based on our past experiences, personal proclivities, and our sense of aesthetics.

 The beauty we’re familiar with is subjective and personal.
 But the truth is you can find beauty in almost anything: people, nature, food, books, and even the most unusual things.
 For example, an undertaker manages to find and uncover the beauty they sees in a corpse while grooming it for a funeral!

 However, over the years, our propensity to recognize beauty has steadily diminished because of the influence of the media and society, which propagates a distorted concept of beauty.
 Beauty is now being positioned as a scarce resource that we should all be striving for.
 Advertisers and the mainstream media makes beauty seem like a commodity that you need to earn, buy or acquire.

-This has created a social eco-system where everyone’s on a quest for attaining beauty, oblivious to the fact that it’s readily available to us in abundance.
+This has created a culture where everyone’s on a quest for attaining beauty, oblivious to the fact that it’s readily available to us in abundance.
 As kids, we knew that beauty is like a shy flower that would bloom only when we nourish it with our love and attention.